kibook/s1kd-tools-npp-pythonscript/README.md

         Add IETP neutral metadata to the CSDB object.

-    -   **Apply XSL transformation**

-        Apply an XSL transform script to the CSDB object.

     -   **Remove neutral metadata**

         Remove IETP neutral metadata from the CSDB object.